Publications on HIPAA and HITECH Rules and Regulations

 Staying compliant with HIPAA rules and regulations can be challenging for many privacy officers and organizations.
 To help you stay informed, the HIPAA compliance team at Strategic Management has compiled the publications listed below.

 Many of these publications have been written by our team of HIPAA compliance consultants, so if you have a question you need answered, please contact us today.
-You can reach our lead HIPAA compliance consultant, Catie Heindel by calling (847) 256-2323 or you can click here to contact Ms. Heindel.
+You can reach our lead HIPAA compliance consultant, Catie Heindel by calling (847) 256-2323 or you can click here to fill out our online contact form.

 HIPAA and HITECH Compliance Publications and Resources